 First cancel your companion’s reservation since they cannot fly without you.
 Then change your ticket.
 Once that’s complete you can add your companion to your new booking.

 - Change your companion up to 3 times a year You can designate one person at a time to be your companion, and you can make a change to that designation up to 3 times per year.
 That means you can have up to four different companions over the course of a year.
 (Although if you pick the same person twice that still counts as one of your changes.)

 You can choose your initial companion online, just ‘enter companion info’ in your profile.
 You’re then able to make bookings for your companion when you travel.
 If you want to change your companion you need to make sure your existing companion doesn’t have any companion pass flights booked.
 If they do, the companion bookings need to be cancelled.
 Then just ring up Southwest and ask them to change your companion.

 - This stacks with a free lap infant.
-I’m keen on getting a companion pass now, while my daughter is still so young.
-I can redeem a ticket for myself, have my wife as my companion, and we can still bring our daughter free until she’s two.
+I earned my companion pass before my daughter turned two, which meant I could redeem a ticket for myself, have my wife as my companion, and still bring our daughter free.

 - Use your companion ticket to Hawaii or to Mexico or the Caribbean, Southwest isn’t just a domestic airline operating in the lower 48 states anymore!